-Definition 24.6.
+Definition 26.6.
 Let K be a global field.
-The group of 1-ideles is the topological group which we note contains K^{\times} , by the product formula (Theorem 13.22).
+The group of 1-ideles is the topological group which we note contains K^{\times} , by the product formula (Theorem 13.21).

-A useful feature of the group of 1-ideles is that, unlike the group of ideles, its topology is the same as the subspace topology it inherits from \mathbb{A}K .
+One nice feature of the group of 1-ideles is that, unlike the group of ideles, its topology is the same as the subspace topology it inherits from \mathbb{A}K .